 Dignity Health Medical Group (DHMG) physicians will provide USF students with primary health care services.
 There are two locations for student health care needs:

 All USF students (registered for credit hours) are eligible to access both clinics during regular business hours regardless of their health insurance plan.
 A valid USF student ID and an insurance card must be presented before receiving health care services.
-If you do not know your health insurance information, please contact Health Promotion Services at 415.422.5797 or email@example.com.
+If you do not know your health insurance information or need assistance scheduling a doctor appointment please schedule an appointment with Health Promotion Services online (www.hps.checkappointments.com) or contact us at (415) 422-5797.
 Although HPS staff can offer assistance, it is ultimately the student responsibility to determine his or her insurance coverage.

 DHMG physicians, specializing in caring for patients 18 years and older, deliver comprehensive preventative care and adult care services to support both men's and women's health.
 Skilled in caring for persons with the most minor conditions to those living with multiple chronic conditions, DHMG doctors diagnose, manage and treat most adult diseases.
 DHMG at Saint Francis/St. Mary's doctors provide care in a wide range of areas, including:

 - Diagnosing, treating, evaluating and managing episodic short-term acute illness and stable chronic illness and disease

 - Providing care for injury from minor accidents

 - Providing immunization and preventive vaccines to students